Allison-Lara18/LMT-calibration/README.md

 Twenty years ago, Landwehr, Hall & Frank (2005) proposed combining classification trees and regression models on categorical variables (particularly logistic regression) into **Logistic Model Trees (LMTs)** — trees whose leaves contain linear regression functions.

-This project revisits that idea from a **calibration** perspective, exploring whether these trees can be improved and combined in ensemble approaches to enhance predictive performance.
+This project revisits that idea from a **calibration** perspective, focusing on the confidence from binary probabilistic classifiers rather than predicted labels.

 We implement the algorithms (in Python) and evaluate them across various synthetic and real datasets, with a focus on:
 - **Reproducing** the original LMT algorithm from Landwehr et al. (2005)